 Types of Safaris

 We are adding a "Trekking Safari" to our trip options.
-It will be in the Okavango Delta and include multiple camps, Mokoro and hiking between camps.
+It will be in the Okavango Delta and include multiple camps.
+You will be hiking and using mokoros to travel between camps.
+Porters will be available (optional) to carry your personal items and all needed camping gear.
 Contact us for details.

 We Offer Photo Safaris in These Countries:

 Botswana - Mozambique - Namibia - South Africa - Tanzania - Uganda - Zambia - Zimbabwe

 Our photo safaris are planned just for you.
 And, you have several choices.
 A luxury mobile-tented safari in Botswana's Okavango Delta is the most popular, but you can have a similar experience staying in luxury lodges and deluxe permanent tent camps.
 Other options include camping with a guide/driver and doing some of the chores yourself, or doing a self-drive with occasional guided day trips.
 We work with several outfitters and guide services in Southern Africa who focus on the Okavango Delta, Etosha National Park in Namibia, and similar parks and reserves in Zambia and South Africa.
 You decide what to do, wildlife watching, photography, birding, hiking, visiting villages, and cultural sites, kayaking, or fishing.
 Children love safari and you are welcome to take them along.
 Requirements are different depending on your destination.
 We will let you know what the requirements are for your destination(s).
 A terrific add-on to your Botswana safari is a 2 or 3 day Chobe River cruise aboard a beautiful houseboat.
 You can mix and match!
 We arrange it all!